 Africa is a very diverse continent with some of the most colorful cultures, traditions and people.
-The continent has gone through eons of years and often times leaving just a few clues to decipher its past but imagery and photography lend a very vital means to have a sneak peek into the strange and intriguing Africa that has been around for a long time.
+The continent has gone through eons of years and often times leaving just a few clues to decipher its past.
+However, imagery and photography lend very vital means to have a sneak peek into the strange and intriguing Africa that has been around for ages.
 Pictures of African people provide a link to the missing past and remote Africa from the current and changing one.

 Muhuila Women Angola

 The Muhuila Women of Angola are well known for their necklaces which often makes the neck longer as they keep adding the beads over time.
 Interestingly, they wear different types of necklaces to differentiate each period of their life.
 Once they are married, they wear a set of stacked-up bead necklaces, called ‘Vilanda’, which they never have to take off their necks.
 The Muhuila Women also love very colorful dressing which usually match their unique hairstyle.

 Karo (also called Kara) is a small tribe with an estimated population of one to three thousand people.
 They live along the eastern banks of the Omo River in southern Ethiopia.
 If there is one thing common with the warriors of Karo, it is Kalashnikovs (riffle) which is usually slung across their backs.
 For the women of the Karo, beauty is literally “skin deep”.
 Part of “beautification” ritual performed during childhood among girls include cutting of scars onto their stomachs by the elders with the hope of attracting a husband and after the last of the scars has been cut, she would be allowed to marry and have children.